Floorp-Projects/Floorp/remote/doc/PuppeteerVendor.md

 Puppeteer dependencies for our CI.
 There is a `--no-install` option if you want to skip this step; for example, if you want to run installation separately at a later point.

+Validate that newly created files and folders are required to be tracked by version control.
+If that is not the case then update both the top-level `.hgignore` and `remote/.gitignore` files for those paths.

 ### Validate that the new code works